AB-1010/DnD/README.md

 ###### Sleeping In The Wild
 Whenever you sleep in the wilderness, you cannot benefit from a long rest and you expend one Hit Die.
 This includes somewhere temporary like a cave or tent, or other squalid condition.
  Long rests require at least poor conditions: safe and comfortable places like a wizard's tower, a permanent and maintained tree-house, or a secure room safe from the weather and wandering monsters.
 If you have no remaining Hit Dice, you instead gain a level of exhaustion.
-While there are ways to mitigate it, Hit Dice and exhaustion are the main time-tracking mechanisms, incentivizing the part to spend as little possible time between safe locations.
+While there are ways to mitigate it, Hit Dice and exhaustion are the main time-tracking mechanisms, incentivizing the party to spend as little possible time between safe locations.
 If you live a wealthy lifestyle (get an upgraded room for 4gp/day at The Sly Prince) or higher for the duration of a long rest, you recover one additional level of exhaustion.
 ___
 #### Travel Procedure
 **_For Known regions_**
-Each day the party travel through a region, perform the following steps:
+Each day the party travels through a region, perform the following steps:
 **Step 1**: The players choose the hexes they want to travel through within 8 hours, or alternatively have at least one Player Character **search** for a known location or creature and let the DM choose the hex(es) based on whether the search succeeds or not.
 **Step 2**: Each PC chooses one of the following activities to perform while traveling: **navigate, search, forage, on watch, support, utilize vehicle, motivate, chronicle, or craft**
 **Step 3**: While the players are choosing their activities, the DM rolls on an encounter table and prepares the encounter.
-If it is an Environment Hazard, introduce it after the players have picked their activities but before DCs are determined.
+If it is an Environment Hazard, introduces it after the players have picked their activities but before DCs are determined.
 **Step 4**: The PC's resolve their activities, and roleplay any scenes they would like to have.
 **Step 5**: If an encounter was rolled and it was not a hazard, the DM introduces it.
 **Step 6**: The players choose whether to do a forced march, and which additional hexes they will travel through.